MAGMA: An Optimization Framework for Mapping Multiple DNNs on Multiple Accelerator Cores: Evaluations

 \subsection{Latency-BW Characteristics of DNNs}

-We start by showing the latency characteristics and bandwidth requirements of the DNN models from the three application classes when running by itself on two separate dataflow styles (HB and LB).
-We show three of the models from each class and the average across all the models in that class in \autoref{fig:analysis_combine}(a).
-The average values across all model layers across both accelerators are plotted in \autoref{fig:analysis_combine}(b-c).
-In general, we can see that the per-job latency of the Vision models is higher because more compute is needed in the CONV dominant models.
+We start by showing the latency characteristics and bandwidth requirements of the DNN models from the three types of tasks when running by itself on two separate dataflow styles (HB and LB).
+We show three of the models from each type of tasks and the average across all the models in that type of tasks in \autoref{fig:analysis_combine}(a).
+The average values across all model across both accelerators are plotted in \autoref{fig:analysis_combine}(b-c).
+From \autoref{fig:analysis_combine}, in general, we can see that the per-job latency of the Vision models is higher because more compute is needed in the CONV dominant models.
 However, CONV is generally less memory-bound than FC.
-The data also shows that usually Vision has the lowest BW requirement, and Recom has the largest.
+The data also shows that usually Vision has the lowest BW requirement, and Recommendation has the largest.